Natural Science

 1. The Genesis of the Universe

 Start over!
 Look on a cloudless night at a dark sky.
 What can you see there?
 You might say, "stars."
 But the space between them is also not empty.
 It is filled with invisible waves and atoms of transparent gases, and inaudible sounds.
 Just as detectives can find a criminal by insignificant traces - a fingerprint or a piece of clothing, so scientists, exploring the visible and invisible phenomena of the Cosmos, can restore the history of the Universe.
 Until we can reproduce the Universe's birth during the experiment, the Big Bang remains an unproven hypothesis.
-However, most scientists believe that this is the way for our world to appear.
+However, most scientists believe that this is the way our world appears.

 In this lesson, we will try to understand the essence of the Big Bang.
 We also learn how stars are born and die.